-We have prepared the accompanying description of Fallacy Labs, dba Slab, Inc.'s "Description of Slab" for the period August 01, 2022 to July 31, 2023, (description) based on the criteria for a description of a service organization's system in DC section 200, 2018 Description Criteria for a Description of a Service Organization's System in a SOC 2® Report (AICPA, Description Criteria) (description criteria).
-The description is intended to provide report users with information about the Fallacy Labs, dba Slab, Inc.'s Slab (system) that may be useful when assessing the risks arising from interactions with Fallacy Labs, dba Slab, Inc.'s system, particularly information about system controls that Fallacy Labs, dba Slab, Inc. has designed, implemented, and operated to provide reasonable assurance that its service commitments and system requirements were achieved based on the trust services criteria relevant to security (applicable trust services criteria) set forth in TSP section 100, 2017 Trust Services Criteria for Security, Availability, Processing Integrity, Confidentiality, and Privacy, (AICPA, Trust Services Criteria).
+We have prepared the accompanying description of Fallacy Labs, dba Slab, Inc.'s "Description of Fallacy Labs, dba Slab, Inc." for the period August 01, 2023 to July 31, 2024, (description) based on the criteria for a description of a service organization's system in DC section 200, 2018 Description Criteria for a Description of a Service Organization's System in a SOC 2® Report (AICPA, Description Criteria) (description criteria).
+The description is intended to provide report users with information about Fallacy Labs, dba Slab, Inc.'s Slab (system) that may be useful when assessing the risks arising from interactions with Fallacy Labs, dba Slab, Inc.'s system, particularly information about system controls that Fallacy Labs, dba Slab, Inc. has designed, implemented, and operated to provide reasonable assurance that its service commitments and system requirements were achieved based on the trust services criteria relevant to security (applicable trust services criteria) set forth in TSP 100, 2017 Trust Services Criteria for Security, Availability, Processing Integrity, Confidentiality, and Privacy (With Revised Points of Focus-2022) in AICPA, Trust Services Criteria.

-We are responsible for designing, implementing, operating, and maintaining effective controls within Fallacy Labs, dba Slab, Inc.'s Slab (system) throughout the period August 01, 2022 to July 31, 2023, to provide reasonable assurance that Fallacy Labs, dba Slab, Inc.'s service commitments and system requirements relevant to security were achieved.
-Our description of the boundaries of the system is presented in the section of this report titled, "Description of Slab" and identifies the aspects of the system covered by our assertion.
+We are responsible for designing, implementing, operating, and maintaining effective controls within Fallacy Labs, dba Slab, Inc.'s Fallacy Labs, dba Slab, Inc. (system) throughout the period August 01, 2023 to July 31, 2024, to provide reasonable assurance that Fallacy Labs, dba Slab, Inc.'s service commitments and system requirements relevant to security were achieved.
+Our description of the boundaries of the system is presented in the section of this report titled, "Description of Fallacy Labs, dba Slab, Inc." and identifies the aspects of the system covered by our assertion.

-We have performed an evaluation of the effectiveness of the controls within the system throughout the period August 01, 2022 to July 31, 2023, to provide reasonable assurance that Fallacy Labs, dba Slab, Inc.'s service commitments and system requirements were achieved based on the trust services criteria relevant to security (applicable trust services criteria) set forth in TSP section 100, 2017 Trust Services Criteria for Security, Availability, Processing Integrity, Confidentiality, and Privacy (AICPA, Trust Services Criteria).
+We have performed an evaluation of the effectiveness of the controls within the system throughout the period August 01, 2023 to July 31, 2024, to provide reasonable assurance that Fallacy Labs, dba Slab, Inc.'s service commitments and system requirements were achieved based on the trust services criteria relevant to security (applicable trust services criteria) set forth in TSP 100, 2017 Trust Services Criteria for Security, Availability, Processing Integrity, Confidentiality, and Privacy (With Revised Points of Focus-2022) in AICPA, Trust Services Criteria.